 Whitelisting

 Now we should whitelist a couple of pages so that some everyday websites will function as normal.
+Make sure that you are in the pihole direcotry created earlier.
+Run the commands below.
+Remember to swap out YOUR_HOME_FOLDER with your username.

-First off you should take a look at pihole’s own list over commonly whitelisted domains and either add all or those you need: https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212
+Next you should take a look at pihole’s own list over commonly whitelisted domains and either add all or those you need: https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212

 If you’re lazy and don’t want to check out Pihole’s own list and copy and paste many times over, we’ve compiled one list of the most important domains here which will fix issues with the following services: Google (Maps, Youtube, etc), Microsoft (Windows, Office, Skype, etc), Spotify, Facebook, Plex, Sonarr, Dropbox, Apple (ID, Music, etc), NVIDIA GeForce Experience, Grand Theft Auto V Online, Epic Games Store, Slack, Mozilla Firefox Tracking Protection, Twitch.
 Just copy and paste in the code below in your terminal window on the Raspberry Pi.

-pihole -w clients4.google.com clients2.google.com s.youtube.com video-stats.l.google.com android.clients.google.com reminders-pa.googleapis.com firestore.googleapis.com googleapis.l.google.com dl.google.com www.msftncsi.com outlook.office365.com products.office.com c.s-microsoft.com i.s-microsoft.com login.live.com login.microsoftonline.com g.live.com dl.delivery.mp.microsoft.com geo-prod.do.dsp.mp.microsoft.com displaycatalog.mp.microsoft.com sls.update.microsoft.com.akadns.net fe3.delivery.dsp.mp.microsoft.com.nsatc.net clientconfig.passport.net v10.events.data.microsoft.com v20.events.data.microsoft.com client-s.gateway.messenger.live.com xbox.ipv6.microsoft.com device.auth.xboxlive.com www.msftncsi.com title.mgt.xboxlive.com xsts.auth.xboxlive.com title.auth.xboxlive.com ctldl.windowsupdate.com attestation.xboxlive.com xboxexperiencesprod.experimentation.xboxlive.com xflight.xboxlive.com cert.mgt.xboxlive.com xkms.xboxlive.com def-vef.xboxlive.com notify.xboxlive.com help.ui.xboxlive.com licensing.xboxlive.com eds.xboxlive.com www.xboxlive.com v10.vortex-win.data.microsoft.com settings-win.data.microsoft.com s.gateway.messenger.live.com client-s.gateway.messenger.live.com ui.skype.com pricelist.skype.com apps.skype.com m.hotmail.com sa.symcb.com s{1..5}.symcb.com officeclient.microsoft.com spclient.wg.spotify.com apresolve.spotify.com upload.facebook.com creative.ak.fbcdn.net external-lhr0-1.xx.fbcdn.net external-lhr1-1.xx.fbcdn.net external-lhr10-1.xx.fbcdn.net external-lhr2-1.xx.fbcdn.net external-lhr3-1.xx.fbcdn.net external-lhr4-1.xx.fbcdn.net external-lhr5-1.xx.fbcdn.net external-lhr6-1.xx.fbcdn.net external-lhr7-1.xx.fbcdn.net external-lhr8-1.xx.fbcdn.net external-lhr9-1.xx.fbcdn.net fbcdn-creative-a.akamaihd.net scontent-lhr3-1.xx.fbcdn.net scontent.xx.fbcdn.net scontent.fgdl5-1.fna.fbcdn.net graph.facebook.com b-graph.facebook.com connect.facebook.com cdn.fbsbx.com api.facebook.com edge-mqtt.facebook.com mqtt.c10r.facebook.com portal.fb.com star.c10r.facebook.com star-mini.c10r.facebook.com b-api.facebook.com fb.me bigzipfiles.facebook.com l.facebook.com plex.tv tvdb2.plex.tv pubsub.plex.bz proxy.plex.bz proxy02.pop.ord.plex.bz cpms.spop10.ams.plex.bz meta-db-worker02.pop.ric.plex.bz meta.plex.bz tvthemes.plexapp.com.cdn.cloudflare.net tvthemes.plexapp.com 106c06cd218b007d-b1e8a1331f68446599e96a4b46a050f5.ams.plex.services meta.plex.tv cpms35.spop10.ams.plex.bz proxy.plex.tv metrics.plex.tv pubsub.plex.tv status.plex.tv www.plex.tv node.plexapp.com nine.plugins.plexapp.com staging.plex.tv app.plex.tv o1.email.plex.tv o2.sg0.plex.tv dashboard.plex.tv gravatar.com thetvdb.com themoviedb.com services.sonarr.tv skyhook.sonarr.tv download.sonarr.tv apt.sonarr.tv forums.sonarr.tv placehold.it placeholdit.imgix.net dl.dropboxusercontent.com ns1.dropbox.com ns2.dropbox.com itunes.apple.com s.mzstatic.com appleid.apple.com gfwsl.geforce.com dev.virtualearth.net ecn.dev.virtualearth.net t0.ssl.ak.dynamic.tiles.virtualearth.net t0.ssl.ak.tiles.virtualearth.net android.clients.google.com connectivitycheck.android.com android.clients.google.com clients3.google.com connectivitycheck.gstatic.com msftncsi.com www.msftncsi.com ipv6.msftncsi.com captive.apple.com gsp1.apple.com www.apple.com www.appleiphonecell.com prod.telemetry.ros.rockstargames.com tracking.epicgames.com tracking-protection.cdn.mozilla.net s.amazon-adsystem.com c.amazon-adsystem.com countess.twitch.tv pubsub-edge.twitch.tv cdn-gl.imrworldwide.com files.slack.com api.epicgames.dev r3.o.lencr.org
+pihole allow clients4.google.com clients2.google.com s.youtube.com video-stats.l.google.com android.clients.google.com reminders-pa.googleapis.com firestore.googleapis.com googleapis.l.google.com dl.google.com www.msftncsi.com outlook.office365.com products.office.com c.s-microsoft.com i.s-microsoft.com login.live.com login.microsoftonline.com g.live.com dl.delivery.mp.microsoft.com geo-prod.do.dsp.mp.microsoft.com displaycatalog.mp.microsoft.com sls.update.microsoft.com.akadns.net fe3.delivery.dsp.mp.microsoft.com.nsatc.net clientconfig.passport.net v10.events.data.microsoft.com v20.events.data.microsoft.com client-s.gateway.messenger.live.com xbox.ipv6.microsoft.com device.auth.xboxlive.com www.msftncsi.com title.mgt.xboxlive.com xsts.auth.xboxlive.com title.auth.xboxlive.com ctldl.windowsupdate.com attestation.xboxlive.com xboxexperiencesprod.experimentation.xboxlive.com xflight.xboxlive.com cert.mgt.xboxlive.com xkms.xboxlive.com def-vef.xboxlive.com notify.xboxlive.com help.ui.xboxlive.com licensing.xboxlive.com eds.xboxlive.com www.xboxlive.com v10.vortex-win.data.microsoft.com settings-win.data.microsoft.com s.gateway.messenger.live.com client-s.gateway.messenger.live.com ui.skype.com pricelist.skype.com apps.skype.com m.hotmail.com sa.symcb.com s{1..5}.symcb.com officeclient.microsoft.com spclient.wg.spotify.com apresolve.spotify.com upload.facebook.com creative.ak.fbcdn.net external-lhr0-1.xx.fbcdn.net external-lhr1-1.xx.fbcdn.net external-lhr10-1.xx.fbcdn.net external-lhr2-1.xx.fbcdn.net external-lhr3-1.xx.fbcdn.net external-lhr4-1.xx.fbcdn.net external-lhr5-1.xx.fbcdn.net external-lhr6-1.xx.fbcdn.net external-lhr7-1.xx.fbcdn.net external-lhr8-1.xx.fbcdn.net external-lhr9-1.xx.fbcdn.net fbcdn-creative-a.akamaihd.net scontent-lhr3-1.xx.fbcdn.net scontent.xx.fbcdn.net scontent.fgdl5-1.fna.fbcdn.net graph.facebook.com b-graph.facebook.com connect.facebook.com cdn.fbsbx.com api.facebook.com edge-mqtt.facebook.com mqtt.c10r.facebook.com portal.fb.com star.c10r.facebook.com star-mini.c10r.facebook.com b-api.facebook.com fb.me bigzipfiles.facebook.com l.facebook.com plex.tv tvdb2.plex.tv pubsub.plex.bz proxy.plex.bz proxy02.pop.ord.plex.bz cpms.spop10.ams.plex.bz meta-db-worker02.pop.ric.plex.bz meta.plex.bz tvthemes.plexapp.com.cdn.cloudflare.net tvthemes.plexapp.com 106c06cd218b007d-b1e8a1331f68446599e96a4b46a050f5.ams.plex.services meta.plex.tv cpms35.spop10.ams.plex.bz proxy.plex.tv metrics.plex.tv pubsub.plex.tv status.plex.tv www.plex.tv node.plexapp.com nine.plugins.plexapp.com staging.plex.tv app.plex.tv o1.email.plex.tv o2.sg0.plex.tv dashboard.plex.tv gravatar.com thetvdb.com themoviedb.com services.sonarr.tv skyhook.sonarr.tv download.sonarr.tv apt.sonarr.tv forums.sonarr.tv placehold.it placeholdit.imgix.net dl.dropboxusercontent.com ns1.dropbox.com ns2.dropbox.com itunes.apple.com s.mzstatic.com appleid.apple.com gfwsl.geforce.com dev.virtualearth.net ecn.dev.virtualearth.net t0.ssl.ak.dynamic.tiles.virtualearth.net t0.ssl.ak.tiles.virtualearth.net android.clients.google.com connectivitycheck.android.com android.clients.google.com clients3.google.com connectivitycheck.gstatic.com msftncsi.com www.msftncsi.com ipv6.msftncsi.com captive.apple.com gsp1.apple.com www.apple.com www.appleiphonecell.com prod.telemetry.ros.rockstargames.com tracking.epicgames.com tracking-protection.cdn.mozilla.net s.amazon-adsystem.com c.amazon-adsystem.com countess.twitch.tv pubsub-edge.twitch.tv cdn-gl.imrworldwide.com files.slack.com api.epicgames.dev r3.o.lencr.org

 Adlists